szpajder/dumpvdl2/README.md

 Requires airports database.
 You can generate this database by running 'ap4dumpvdl2.sh' script included in 'extras' directory.
 Details in extras/README.md.
-Then you can transform 'VDL2_Ground_Stations.txt' file to a compatible format but with more informative GS data.
+You can then transform 'VDL2_Ground_Stations.txt' file to a compatible format but with more informative GS details.
 Execute the script `xform-gs-txt.sh` included in 'extras' directory.
 Details in extras/README.md.

-Example: option `--addrinfo verbose` will give the following transformation:
+Example: with option `--addrinfo verbose` we will have the following transformation:

 ```
 [2020-01-10 00:02:40 CET] [136.775] [-31.8/-51.6 dBFS] [19.8 dB] [-1.2 ppm]